Compelling. Provocative. Thrilling. Empowering.

 This prize will be awarded to one film across both Documentary and Narrative categories that promotes social change and awareness.
 The films in competition for The Social Impact Prize will be determined by the GIFF team, awarded by the the GIFF jury and will have a cash value of $10,000 USD

-Awards will be presented virtually to winning directors of each film in competition in an awards ceremony during the 2021 Festival weekend.
-A press release announcing the winning filmmakers will be sent out by March 8th.
-Each director will receive a check for his/her prize money within 10 weeks from the end date of the 2021 Festival.
+The Award will be presented virtually to the winning director in an awards ceremony during the Festival weekend.
+A press release announcing the winning filmmaker will be sent out by XXXXXth.
+The director will receive a check for his/her prize money within 10 weeks from the end date of the Festival.

 Accepted Filmmaker Package Checklist:

 -Photograph of director